Table of contents

 Problem-solving

 Every company benefits from having a few problem-solvers on staff.
-Managers need to know more than a problem — they want multiple, carefully thought-out solutions presented to them, making this competency highly desirable.
+Managers need multiple, carefully thought-out solutions to every problem presented to them, making this competency highly desirable.

 - Troubleshooting